asalber/simeon-api/README.md

-# simeon-api
-SIMEON API (Similarity Measures Ontology API)
+# SIMEON API
+This is the official repository for the SIMEON (Similarity Measures Ontology) API, a Java Application Programming Interface for the SIMEON ontology.

+## Author
+Alfredo Sánchez Alberca (asalber@ceu.es)